 It’s understandable that people don’t want to spend a lot of money on their teen driver’s first car.
 The right car for a teen will incorporate the following several factors:

 Of course, you cannot afford what is outside your budget, but you should consider investing as much as possible in your child’s safety.
 It is an investment that will pay off as your child gets more experience behind the wheel and continuously reaches their destination safely.

 Parents may want to save money on gasoline – or the car itself – by buying the child a smaller car.
 However, the car needs to withstand a potentially severe impact.
 With that in mind, parents should immediately rule out a very small car since they will not fare as well in a serious crash.
 Buying and operating a car is an investment in your teen’s safety, and you should not jeopardize it to help save money.

-The fatality rate is highest in a mini car, with 78 deaths for every ten billion miles.
+The fatality rate is highest in very small or mini cars, with 78 deaths for every ten billion miles.
 The fatality rates improve somewhat in small cars, with 45 deaths for every ten billion miles.
 The class of cars with the lowest fatality rate is mid-size cars.
 Large cars can also be dangerous for teen drivers, who may not properly control them or judge the proper following distance behind other vehicles.

-Cars do not even need expensive technology.
-There are safe driving apps that parents can use that report on their teen’s driving.
-In addition, parents should also consider cell phone blocking apps that keep their teen from using their mobile device while driving.
+Some of the best cars for teens don’t have expensive monitoring technology.
+There are safe driving apps that parents can use that report their teen’s driving.
+In addition, parents should also consider cell phone blocking apps that keep their teens from using their mobile devices while driving.